seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 cloudflared tunnel run --config ./cloudflared-config.yml
 ```

 The tunnel template forwards the public HTTPS hostname to local `http://127.0.0.1:8080` and ends with `http_status:404` for unmatched hosts.
-Even with a tunnel, keep dataplane `9090/9091`, or your custom dataplane ports, loopback-only or private-network-only.
+Even with a tunnel, keep dataplane `9090/9091`, or custom dataplane ports, loopback-only or private-network-only.

 ## Hardening